tirem/XIVBar/readme.md

 ![alt text](http://i.imgur.com/vMlZoAl.png)

 and you can use a compact version for a smaller resolution:

 ![alt text](http://i.imgur.com/0vgfDq1.png)

+## Installation
+* Download the latest release from the panel on the right.
+Please download the top option on the release page.
+* Extract the folder and drop the addons folder within into the install location of Ashita v4
+* Load using "/addon load xivbar" in the chat window
+* To load the addon automatically when the game starts, edit scripts/default.txt and add "/addon load xivbar" at the end
+* RECOMMENDED: Download and install the free font "[Grammara](https://www.fontspace.com/grammara-font-f4454)" for a more authentic FF14 look of the numbers (restart Ashita afterwards, or it won't find the newly installed font)
+* NOTE: You will NOT be able to load this addon if you download it from the CODE button above, as it relies on git submodules to function.
+Please always download from the release page on the right!

 ## Available Settings
 ##### Bars